Modularity of higher theta series I: cohomology of the generic fiber: Base change transformations

 \subsubsection{Compositions}

 Suppose we have a commutative diagram

 \begin{lemma}[2 out of 3 for pushable squares] Consider the commutative diagram \eqref{eq: commutative composition}. \begin{enumerate} \item If both the upper square and the lower square are pushable, then the outer square formed by $(A,B,E,F)$ is also pushable. \item Suppose $g$ and $g'$ are separated.
-If the outer square is pushable, then the upper square is also pushable (recall that all maps are assumed to be separated). \end{enumerate} \end{lemma} \begin{proof} Introduce the base changes $\wt D=E\times_{F}D, \wt B_{1}=\wt D\times_{D}B\cong E\times_{F}B$ and $\wt B=C\times_{D}B\cong C\times_{\wt D}\wt B_{1}$.
+If the outer square is pushable, then the upper square is also pushable. \end{enumerate} \end{lemma} \begin{proof} Introduce the base changes $\wt D=E\times_{F}D, \wt B_{1}=\wt D\times_{D}B\cong E\times_{F}B$ and $\wt B=C\times_{D}B\cong C\times_{\wt D}\wt B_{1}$.
 We have a commutative diagram

 where all squares are Cartesian.

 In situation (1), both $a$ and $c$ are proper, hence $b$ is proper (being a base change of $c$), therefore $b\circ a$ is proper, i.e., the outer square is pushable.

 In situation (2), we know that $b\circ a$ is proper.
 Since $g$ is separated, $\wt{g}$ is separated.
 Since $g' = \wt{g} \circ c$ is separated, $c$ is separated.
 Hence $b$ is separated, and $b \circ a $ proper implies $a$ is proper. \end{proof}